-Services that are covered for you What you must pay when you get these services Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+Services that are covered for you What you must pay when you get these services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
-Services may require prior authorization.
-Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier Note: Home infusion therapy (HIT) services may require There is no coinsurance, copayment, or deductible for members eligible for Medicare -covered Home Health Agency Care Services.
-20% of the cost for Medicare-covered durable medical equipment. coordination with the furnishing of home infusion drugs administered through an item of durable medical equipment (DME) and copays and coinsurance are applicable for each covered service.
-Hospice care You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
-You may receive care from any Medicarecertified hospice program.
+Covered services include, but are not limited to: Professional services, including nursing services. furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier Note: Home infusion therapy (HIT) services may require coordination with the furnishing of home infusion drugs administered through an item of durable medical equipment (DME) and copays and coinsurance are applicable for each covered service.
+Services may require prior authorization In-Network \$0 Copay for Medicare-covered home infusion services. \$0 Copay for Medicare-covered durable medical equipment.
+Out-of-Network 30% of the cost for Medicare-covered home infusion services.
+30% of the cost for Medicare-covered durable medical equipment.
+Hospice care You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to When you enroll in a Medic program, your hospice serve Part B services related to you paid for by Original Medica Choice Premium (PPO). ices and your Part A and our terminal prognosis are live if your illness runs its normal course.
+You may receive care from any Medicare-certified hospice program.
 Your plan is obligated to help you find Medicare-certified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
-Your When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Southwestern Health Select (HMO).
-You pay nothing for hospice care from a Medicare-certified hospice program.
-You may have to pay part of the cost for drugs and respite care.
+Your hospice doctor can be a network provider or an out-of-network provider.